 The Ultimate Policy Management Software Checklist!If you are searching for policy management software and ...

-Getting your HR processes right is essential.
+Getting your HR processes and employment policies right is essential.
 After all, most organizations need people to perform services or create products.
 Ensuring the right people with the right skills (or enthusiasm to learn new ones) are chosen is key to success.

 This post written by Virginia Ripley, HR Practitioner, Cert Ed, BA Ed (Hons), Chartered MCIPD, details seventeen essential HR policies that every company should consider.

 Good recruitment is key to most organization's success.
-Policies are needed throughout the recruitment process to maintain fairness and ensure that applicants are treated with care and respect.
+Employment policies are needed throughout the recruitment process to maintain fairness.
+They also need to ensure that applicants are treated with care and respect.
 Recruitment policies, therefore, need to provide guidance on the following key areas:

 - The recruitment and selection process from drafting a job description/person specification,

 - The consideration of equal opportunities and reasonable adjustments if disabled applicants request an adjustment,